Sleep Scientist Warns Against Walking Through Life 'In An Underslept State'

 Your purchase helps support NPR programming.
 How?

-It just quiets the mind and it dampens down what we call the "fight-or-flight" branch of the nervous system, which is one of the key features of insomnia.
+It just quiets the mind and it dampens down what we call the "fight or flight" branch of the nervous system, which is one of the key features of insomnia.
 And that can really have some efficacious benefits too.
 So that's another solution if people would choose not to go to a different room.

 On whether you can make up for a sleep deficit by sleeping longer another day